-Dr Angus CameronBVSc PhD MANZCVS
+Dr Angus CameronBVSc MVS PhD MANZCVS

 Angus has led teams in the design and implementation of numerous information systems for animal identification and traceability, and management of health and production.
 These systems range in scope from industry-specific systems to region (eg. ASEAN, Africa) and global systems (OIE).
 Recent work includes ALIATS (a livestock identification and traceability system for Asia) and iSIKHNAS (a world-leading fully integrated national system for Indonesia, including animal identification, traceability, disease and production data management and reporting).